 However, I know some people get stuck in the research phase and don’t know where to start.
 They think their diet has to be perfect right from the start, and get upset if they mess up.
 Well, guess what?
 No one is perfect, no diet is perfect, and we all mess up.
 Think of this as a lifestyle, not a diet.
 Diets are temporary and you don’t want temporary.
 You want to make changes that are going to fit in with your life and be sustainable for the long haul.

 So, I am sharing my top tips when starting to follow a Ketogenic lifestyle and I hope they can encourage you to keep going.
+If you are a breastfeeding mama who wants to follow a keto diet, make sure to check out these tips on keto while breastfeeding.

 Top Tips For Your Keto Lifestyle: